pomelio/cookbook/docs/ext_path_regexp.md

 ### match(regex, path)
-> Match the url path with a simple regex like pattern.
+> Match the url path with a simple regex like pattern and return a `match result` userdata.

 - values: regex pattern
 - path: url path

 - return value:
-  > if success, it returns a match result userdata, otherwise it returns `false``
+  > if success, it returns a match result userdata, otherwise it returns `false`

 > The path regex examples:
 ```